suhelzende/Data-Structure/README.md

 # Data-Structure
-Animated working of stack,queue and circular view for the students who learning data structure
+Animated working of stack,queue and circular Queue for the students who learning data structure.This animation makes student understand the concept of basic Data structure like Stack, Queue, Circular Queue, etc.